sergiy-ka/team-project-group-4/README.md

 - `search-note`: Search for a note in the Notebook by content or other criteria.
 - `remove-note`: Remove a note from the Notebook.
 - `all-notes`: Display all notes in the Notebook.
+- `add-tags`: Add note tag to the Notebook.
+- `remove-tag`: Remove note tag from the Notebook.

 ## Usage